eclipse-kuksa/kuksa-incubation/fone2val/README.md

 ```
 a.
 The F1 telemetry port/IP number for communication has to be updated in the ./config/carTelemetry_feeder.ini file.

-	> IP address of the Host/VM for example 192.168.178.154
+	> IP address of the Host/VM for example 192.168.178.154 [listenerIPAddr] host
-	> Same with the Port: fore example 20778
+	> Same with the Port: fore example 20778 [PS5_UDPort] port

-b.
-The listenerIPAddr of the host/VM a also needs to be updated in the ./config/carTelemetry_feeder.ini file.

-	> It has to match with the given IP in step a.

-c.
-The PS5_UDPPort of the host/VM a also needs to be updated in the ./config/carTelemetry_feeder.ini file.

-	> It has to match with the given Port in step a.

-d. kuksa.val IP for the VSSClient has to be updated in the ./config/carTelemetry_feeder.ini file.
+b. kuksa.val IP for the VSSClient has to be updated in the ./config/carTelemetry_feeder.ini file.

 	> Normally set to 127.0.0.1.

-e. kuksa.val port for the VSSClient has to be updated in the ./config/carTelemetry_feeder.ini file.
+c. kuksa.val port for the VSSClient has to be updated in the ./config/carTelemetry_feeder.ini file.

 	> Normaly set to 55555.
 ```